Frank Zappa: First musical interests

-Zappa joined his first band at Mission Bay High School in San Diego as the drummer.
+At the age of 12, Zappa started learning drum rudiments at a summer school group course in Monterey, California with a teacher named Keith McKillop.
+Frank said "Instead of drums, he had us practicing on wooden planks."
+Zappa joined his first band at Mission Bay High School in San Diego as a drummer.
 At about the same time, his parents bought a phonograph, which allowed him to develop his interest in music, and to begin building his record collection.
-According to The Rough Guide to Rock (2003), "as a teenager Zappa was simultaneously enthralled by black R&B (Johnny 'Guitar' Watson, Guitar Slim), doo-wop (The Channels, The Velvets), the modernism of Igor Stravinsky and Anton Webern, and the dissonant sound experiments of Edgard Varese."
+According to The Rough Guide to Rock (2003), "as a teenager Zappa was simultaneously enthralled by black R&B (Johnny 'Guitar' Watson, Guitar Slim), doo-wop (The Channels, The Velvets), and modern composers, such as Igor Stravinsky, Anton Webern and Edgard Varèse."

 R&B singles were early purchases for Zappa, starting a large collection he kept for the rest of his life.
 He was interested in sounds for their own sake, particularly the sounds of drums and other percussion instruments.
 By age twelve, he had obtained a snare drum and began learning the basics of orchestral percussion.
 Zappa's deep interest in modern classical music began when he read a LOOK magazine article about the Sam Goody record store chain that lauded its ability to sell an LP as obscure as The Complete Works of Edgard Varèse, Volume One.
 The article described Varèse's percussion composition Ionisation, produced by EMS Recordings, as "a weird jumble of drums and other unpleasant sounds".
 Zappa decided to seek out Varèse's music.
 After searching for over a year, Zappa found a copy (he noticed the LP because of the "mad scientist" looking photo of Varèse on the cover).
 Not having enough money with him, he persuaded the salesman to sell him the record at a discount.
 Thus began his lifelong passion for Varèse's music and that of other modern classical composers.
 He also liked the Italian classical music listened to by his grandparents, especially Puccini's opera arias.